-Since local authorities are the level of government that is closets to the people, they also faced increased pressures for more accountability and transparency.
-In addition, the local authorities are facing greater challenges, due to increase in urbanization and education levels of the population, also industrialization of the country (MHLG, 2003).
+Since local authorities are the level of government that is closes to the people, they also faced increased pressures for more accountability and transparency.
+In addition, the local authorities are facing greater challenges, due to increase in urbanization and education levels of the population, also industrialization of the country (Ministry of Housing & Local Government, 2003).
 Besides the administrative pressures, such changes have also exerted pressure on the management of local government finance.
-Besides that, local authorities have to bear the burden of having to pay for some of privatizes services such as privatization of solid waste disposal and related cleaning services.
-Under the interim period of the privatization plan, the private consortium which undertook the provision the solid waste disposal and urban cleaning services are paid by the local authorities.
-A number of the poorer district authorities have been faced with lack of funds to pay the consortium due to higher cost of private provision of the services.
-Nevertheless, these events have led local government in the country to be more focused in the remaining services.
-Thus, we need to look hard at what is working well and what is not working well at present by expressing this as õdoing more with lessö or õdoing less with lessö by looking for what priority to measure performance in local government.
+Besides that, local authorities have to bear the burden of having to pay for some of privatized services such as privatization of solid waste disposal and related cleaning services.
+Under the interim period of the privatization plan, the private consortium which undertook the provision for the solid waste disposal and urban cleaning services are paid by the local authorities.
+A number of the poorer district authorities have been faced with lack of funds to pay the consortium due to higher costs of private provision of the services.
+Nevertheless, these events have led local governments in the country to be more focused in the remaining services.
+Thus, we need to look hard at what is working well and what is not working well at present by expressing this as "doing more with less" or "doing less with less" by looking for what priority to measure performance in local government.

-Click Here to upgrade to Unlimited Pages and Expanded Features s exist because too many local governments conceive of policies by influencing of political circumstances. ould rely on organizational theory such as leadership, commitment, decision making and so forth when measuring performance in local government.
-The õshowstopper problems, however, are almost always the problems that flow from the politics of organizational change, in other words, the ÷political will ÷ of the leaders in local government is of importance as well as being realistic with the challenges of implementing ambitious in their respect municipality (Rao, 1993).
-The queries always rise up as; õShould a service be judged by its accessibility or its financial matterö, and õwho should do the judgingö? õHow can moves to increase the managerial responsibilities and decision-making powers of public servants be reconciled with democratic control and effective auditing proceduresö?
-These questions make scholars in dilemmas evaluating for public agencies are õWhether the public manager is doing the right things or doing the good thingsö.
+In large measure, these queries exist because too many local governments conceive organize, and implement various policies under the influence of political circumstances.
+Admittedly, all policy makers should rely on organisational theory such as leadership, commitment, decision making and so forth when measuring performance in local government.
+The "showstopper problems", however, are almost always the problems that flow from the politics of organisational change, in other words, the 'political will' of the leaders in local government is of importance as well as being realistic with the challenges of implementing changes in their respect municipality (Rao, 1993).
+The queries always rise up as; "Should a service be judged by its accessibility or its financial matter", and "who should do the judging"?
+"How can moves to increase the managerial responsibilities and decision-making powers of public servants be reconciled with democratic control and effective auditing procedures"?
+These questions create dilemmas for scholars evaluating for public agencies: "Is the public manager doing the right things or doing the good things".

-It is difficult to asses how well a local authority in performing because there is no owner with equity stake in the local authority demanding or requiring measurement.
+It is difficult to assess how well a local authority is performing because there is no owner with equity stake in the local authority demanding or requiring measurement.
 There is no bottom-line of profitability or easily quantifiable outcomes that can be used as a benchmark.
 As a government agency, local authority is not focusing on profitability but rather on providing services for the well being of its community.
-By determining whether public agencies doing the right thing or not, there are questions need to be answered.
-Are the programs achieving the agreed objectives?
+By determining whether public agencies are doing the right thing or not, there are questions that need to be answered.
+Are the programmes achieving the agreed objectives?
 Are the resources used economically?
 Does the public manager face the right incentives for forging appropriate partnership of constructing within and beyond government?